-The SHC seeks to promote healthy students by providing healthcare, education, and outreach services.
-Students can access this service for STI/HIV testing, laboratory and pharmacy services, and physical health exams.
 The University, through the Title IX Office, seeks to provide a safe and efficient environment where every student is comfortable reporting an incident of sexual assault, dating violence, domestic violence, or stalking.
 We encourage students to report so that we can make the University a safer environment by recognizing problematic behavior and connecting students to the maximum number of resources possible.